 are free, first come first served.
 Reservations cost $15, regardless of party size.
 There are a few campgrounds in Mineral King that are $12/night: Cold Springs and Atwell Mill.

 is the most reliable source of weather information for the Sierra.

 Mineral King is notorious for marmots eating rubber hoses and/or wiring on your vehicles.
 They can disable a vehicle.
 They will also get under your hood.
 We will need to check under our hoods before driving off.
 I have heard of two ways to protect against marmot damage.

 1. bring chicken wire and fence it around your car.

 2. another method is to buy a large plastic tarp, put it under your vehicle, then tie it up around your car with rope or wire.

 The marmot problem is most severe in spring, between May and June or so.
-Your best bet is to contact the rangers at Mineral King for current conditions.
+Your best bet is to contact the rangers at Mineral King

 I have also heard of instances where marmots have gnawed on thermarest pads and sleeping pads, so consider keeping these items safe if you plan on backpacking and heading off for a dayhike leaving your stuff behind.